biojava/biojava.github.io/wiki/BioJava:Hackathon2010.md

 -   Andy Yates - ayates at ebi dot ac dot uk
 -   Johan Henriksson - mahogny at areta dot org

-and making a special guest appearance:

--   Peter Cock - p dot j dot a dot cock at googlemail dot com

 ### Accomodation and Travel

 Some of the participants are staying at theTravelodge, Hills Road in